 What is Android Auto, though?
-Essentially, the tech makes driving safer by minimizing distractions, at least according to Google.
+Essentially, the tech makes driving safer by minimizing distractions, at least according to Google and the AAA Foundation for Traffic Safety.
 Like Apple CarPlay, it was developed to encourage motorists to keep their eyes on the road and their hands on the steering wheel.
 Ready to give it a shot?
 Here’s everything you need to know about it.

 What does Android Auto do?

 Android Auto takes the features you love about your Android-powered smartphone and puts them directly in your car’s dashboard.
 Nifty, huh?
 It displays information on a familiar, easy-to-use interface with cards you can swipe out of the way, legible menus, and large icons.